Love, Election and Chocolate: Gameplay

 Love, Election and Chocolate is a romance visual novel in which the player assumes the role of Yuki Ojima.
 Its gameplay requires little player interaction as much of the game's duration is spent on reading the text that appears on the screen, which represents the story's narrative and dialogue.
 Love, Election and Chocolate follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are five main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 Every so often, the player will come to a point where they are given the chance to choose from multiple options.
 Text progression pauses at these points until a choice is made.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
-In the adult versions of the game, there are scenes with sexual CGs depicting Yuki and a given heroine having sex.
+In the eroge versions of the game, there are scenes with sexual CGs depicting Yuki and a given heroine having sex.